-At SMA Law Group, we will evaluate your claim thoroughly and retain the medical experts needed to evaluate and validate your case.
+At SMT Legal, we will evaluate your claim thoroughly and retain the medical experts needed to evaluate and validate your case.
 We will meticulously go over your medical records and consult with the medical experts to determine if your injury was preventable and whether it derived from a medical mistake or substandard health care.

 Our medical malpractice lawyers are available to help answer your questions in all types of medical malpractice cases.
 Some of these cases include: